pettersand/builder/devlog.md

+## 22/01-24

+Still focusing on interview prep, and theory.

+### Worked On:
+1. Implementing Error & Confirmation handling
+    - Structuring the feedback store

 ## 20/01-24

 Day was spent practicing and reading up ahead of an interview.
 Will likely be relatively inactive here for the next couple of days.